 During the 1990s education became the CBD’s biggest export earner.
 As well as the University of Auckland and Auckland University of Technology, new schools catered for large numbers of Asian students of English.
 The inner city was revitalised by these and others drawn to apartment life.
 Clubs and cafés reinvigorated the former red-light areas near Queen Street and along Karangahape Road.

-Between 1991 and 2006 the population grew from 1,400 residents to over 21,300.
-Of these, over a third were of Asian origin and 80% were under age 44.
+Between 1991 and 2013 the population grew from 1,400 residents to over 32,400.
+Of these, 45% were of Asian origin and the median age was 26.9 years (compared with 31.5 years for Auckland as a whole).
 An important project was the Britomart transport centre, opened in 2003 to coordinate train, ferry and bus transport.
 The aim was to reduce traffic in a city where 60% of people entering the CBD on weekdays were travelling by car.
 Queen Street has remained the gathering point for festive parades and protest marches.

 Since 2006 public concern over shoddy commercial developments and the government’s advocacy of a massive, port-side stadium has led to a review of the design of the CBD.